amirahnasihah/backend-development/07-nodejs-and-sql/library-project-intro/README.md

 // book variable is equal to await findBookById.
 // loop thru the new body and then set all of the properties on this book. `const key of Object.keys(body)` will gives an array of all the keys of the object which contained in body.
-// then, set book. like the on book to bodies value and if it doesnt exist we just use book[key]. `??` is nullidge coalescence operator. (ex; if the body contained null values `{ username: null }` which be a bad value). so, instead using null it will go back to whatever was previously being used. const findBookByIdAndUpdate = async (id, body) => {
+// then, set book. like the on book to bodies value and if it doesnt exist we just use book[key]. `??` is nullidge coalescence operator. (ex; if the body contained null values `{ username: null }` which be a bad value). so, instead using null it will go back to whatever was previously being used.
+// after done resetting all fields we saved the book.
+// then return that new book.
+const findBookByIdAndUpdate = async (id, body) => {
   const book = await findBookById(id);